 But let’s not get hung up on technicalities.
 Unsurprisingly, Premier Parking USA ignored my email to its general inbox.
 So should I take this to the next level and push for a refund for Nadler?
 Or should he have known better, and is this a lesson learned?

-Update: I just heard from Nadler.
+Update: My advocacy team and I just heard from Nadler.
 Perhaps my email got through to the right person, after all.
 Here’s what he had to say:

 Heard back from company and spoke with William Garcia, who identified himself as the director of the claims department.
 He asked for particulars, which I gave him.
 He said he’d get back to me in 24-48 hours after investigating.
 I have not heard from him since.
 I called twice yesterday and left messages today also.